What is Duplicate Content? SEO Guide for Beginners

 In severe cases, Google may choose to rank a scraped or syndicated copy of your content instead of your original.
 This is frustrating and more common than people think, especially for smaller sites whose content gets republished by larger domains without proper attribution.

-It is worth noting that Google does not apply a "penalty" for duplicate content in most cases.
-There is no manual action triggered.
-Instead, the negative effect comes from the dilution of signals and the confusion in which URL should rank.
-The practical result is the same: lower rankings.
+It is worth noting that Google does not apply a "penalty" for duplicate content in most cases, and there is no manual action triggered just for having duplicates.
+Google's own documentation confirms that normal duplication does not violate its spam policies.
+Instead, the negative effect comes from the dilution of signals and the confusion over which URL should rank.
+The practical result is often the same, namely lower rankings for the version you cared about.

 How Duplicate Content Works